Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * De Jong, K.A., 1975.
 An analysis of the behavior of a class of genetic adaptive systems.
 Doctoral Dissertation, University of Michigan.

+* Holland, J.H., 1973.
+Genetic algorithms and the optimal allocation of trials.
+SIAM Journal on Computing, 2(2), pp.88-105.

 * Holland, J.H., 1962.
 Outline for a logical theory of adaptive systems.
 Journal of the ACM, 9(3), pp.297-314.

 ## Evolution Strategies (ES)